-The 21st century has witnessed the emergence and re-emergence of several zoonotic viral infections such as severe acute respiratory syndrome, Middle East respiratory syndrome, and more lately Coronavirus disease 2019 (COVID-19).1 As the world was recovering from the repercussions of COVID-19, a newly emerging zoonotic viral infection had been identified in the form of monkeypox.
+The twenty first century has witnessed the emergence and re-emergence of several zoonotic viral infections such as severe acute respiratory syndrome, Middle East respiratory syndrome, and more lately corona virus disease-2019 (COVID-19) [1].
+As the world was recovering from the repercussions of COVID-19, a newly emerging zoonotic viral infection had been identified in the form of Monkeypox.
 Originally identified in monkeys and other animals, some cases were reported among humans, however, they did not attract much attention due to the zoonotic nature of this disease and the low numbers of human cases.
-Most cases of monkeypox occurred in Africa with some sporadic cases occurring elsewhere.
-However, a noticeable surge of cases was reported in May 2022 in countries not previously known to report such infection such as Europe and North America.2 On 4th September 2023, there were 89,752 confirmed cases and 157 confirmed deaths related to this disease.3 It is primarily manifested as self-limiting skin lesions, however, other clinical manifestations were described in a recent systematic review which included observational studies conducted during the 21st century and these were fever, lymphadenopathy, fatigue, sore throat, and headache.4 Despite the self-limiting nature in most cases, other disease outcomes could present in the form of severe complications such as encephalitis, pneumonia, gastrointestinal symptoms, secondary bacterial skin infection, and eye problems in the form of keratitis, blurred vision, and corneal scarring.5 The infection is transmissible from animals to humans, and it can be transmitted among humans through multiple routes.
-This is well-represented by the 2022 outbreak which affected large numbers of humans in a total of 114 countries, 107 of which have not historically reported monkeypox.6 Social activities that involved skin-to-skin contact, contact with fomites such as bed linens, and exposure to respiratory droplets were highlighted as the main predisposing factors in this outbreak.7 Among these social activities, sexual intercourse among men who have sex with men (MSM), stands out as the most likely risky behavior in predisposing to this infection.8 Patients were primarily seen in sexual healthcare facilities complaining of genital lesions, which prompted concerned authorities to look into the possibility of considering monkeypox as an emerging sexually transmitted disease (STI).2 A striking feature of the 2022 outbreak was the presence of comorbidities in the form of STIs and HIV in the affected patients.
+Most cases of Monkeypox occurred in Africa with some sporadic cases occurring elsewhere.
+However, a noticeable surge of cases was reported in May 2022 in countries not previously known to report such infection such as Europe and North America [2].
+As of 4 September 2023, there were 89,752 confirmed cases and 157 confirmed deaths related to this disease [3].
+It is primarily manifested as self-limiting skin lesions, however, other clinical manifestations were described in a recent systematic review which included observational studies conducted during the twenty first century and these were fever, lymphadenopathy, fatigue, sore throat and headache [4].
+Despite the self-limiting nature in most cases, other disease outcomes could present in the form of severe complications such as encephalitis, pneumonia, gastrointestinal symptoms, secondary bacterial skin infection, and eye problems in the form of keratitis, blurred vision, and corneal scarring [5].
+The infection is transmissible from animals to humans, and it can be transmitted among humans through multiple routes.
+This is well-represented by the 2022 outbreak which affected large numbers of humans in a total of 114 countries, 107 of them have not historically reported monkeypox [6].
+Social activities that involved skin-to-skin contact, contact with fomites such as bed linens, and exposure to respiratory droplets were highlighted as the main predisposing factors in this outbreak [7].
+Among these social activities, sexual intercourse among men who have sex with men (MSM), stands out as the most likely risky behavior in predisposing to this infection [8].
+Patients were primarily seen in sexual healthcare facilities complaining of genital lesions, which prompted concerned authorities to look into the possibility of considering Monkeypox as an emerging STI [2].
+A striking feature of the 2022 outbreak was the presence of comorbidities in the form of STIs and HIV in the affected patients.
 Another feature was the involvement of sexual networks whereby patients had reported multiple sexual partners (homosexual and bisexual).
-Considerably lower numbers of female patients were affected and these reported previous contact with males in a sexual or household context.2 Despite the low numbers of infected women, vulnerable populations of pregnant women, breastfeeding mothers and even children were under the spotlight as potentially susceptible patients.9 Previous studies in Africa identified people with uncontrolled HIV to have worse outcomes, including more extensive and longer-lasting lesions, more complications, and several deaths.10 On the other hand, MSM are considered a high-risk group for STIs.11 It is important at this stage to assess potential risk factors and identify risk groups susceptible to monkeypox.
-This will facilitate designing the appropriate preventive measures that target susceptible populations.
+Considerably lower numbers of female patients were affected and these reported previous contact with males in a sexual or household context [2].
+Despite the low numbers of infected women, vulnerable populations of pregnant women, breastfeeding mothers and even children were under the spotlight as potentially susceptible patients [9].

+Previous studies in Africa identified people with uncontrolled HIV to have worse outcomes, including more extensive and longer-lasting lesions, more complications, and several deaths [10].
+On the other hand, MSM are considered a high-risk group for STIs [11].
+It is important at this stage to assess potential risk factors and identify risk groups susceptible to monkeypox.
+This will facilitate designing the appropriate preventive measures that target susceptible populations